minseong204/JavaConsoleChat/README.md

 <br>

 ## Server.java
-* Creates a server socket and waits for a connection request from the client.
+* Sets up a server socket and waits for client connections.
-* When a new client connects, ClientHandlerwe create an object and run it in a new thread.
+* On a new connection, it creates a new ClientHandler thread for each client.
+* Contains methods to start the server and close the server socket.

 ## ClientHandler class
-* Handles each connected client.
-* broadcastMessageContains methods for reading messages from a client and sending them to other clients .
+* Handles client communication, including reading and sending messages to the client.
-* When a client leaves a chat room, there is a function to notify other clients.
+* Broadcasts messages from one client to all other clients.
+* Manages chat history loading and deletion.
+* Closes connections and manages client disconnection.

 ## Client class
-* The client side connects to the server.
+* Connects to the server socket.
-* Provides membership registration and login functions.
-User data is stored in a database.
+* Handles user registration and login using a MySQL database.
-* Users can send messages and receive messages from other users in group chats.
+* Sends and receives messages from the server.
+* Includes methods for hashing passwords and closing connections.

+## MongoDBUtil class
+* Connects to a MongoDB database.
+* Provides methods to add, retrieve, and delete chat messages.
 ---
-MySQL version 8.1.0<br>
-JDK 17
+# Extends Library
+* JDK-17.jdk
+* mysql-connector-j-8.1.0.jar
+* mongodb-jdbc-2.0.3-all.jar
+* slf4j-api-2.0.3.jar
+* slf4j-simple-2.0.3.jar
+  * slf4j.jar install [link](https://repo1.maven.org/maven2/org/slf4j/)